BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/11_2_Writing_Complex_Multisig_Scripts.md

 Running: 3 1 OP_EQUAL
 Stack: [ 0 <sigVPA> <sigVPB> False ]
 ```
-Because the result is `False`, the Script now collapses to the `IF` statement:
+Because the result is `False`, the Script now collapses to the `ELSE` statement:
 ```
 Script: 2 <pubKeyVPA> <pubKeyVPB> <pubKeyVPC> 3 OP_CHECKMULTISIG
 Running: False IF